vyelamanchili/v3r.d9/sites/deals/wp-content/plugins/wpforms-lite/readme.txt

 = Membership and Default WordPress Forms =

-Aside from building simple contact forms which every WordPress site needs, WPForms also helps you create better default WordPress forms.
+Aside from building simple contact forms that every WordPress site needs, WPForms also helps you create better default WordPress forms.

 For example, you can use WPForms to create custom WordPress login forms and custom WordPress user registration forms which are great for <a href="https://www.wpbeginner.com/wp-tutorials/ultimate-guide-to-creating-a-wordpress-membership-site/">membership sites</a>.

-For membership sites, you can also use WPForms to create a password-protected contact form or even a members only contact form which is restricted to logged-in users only.
+For membership sites, you can also use WPForms to create a password-protected contact form or even a members only contact form that is restricted to logged-in users only.

 Even if you're not using a WordPress membership plugin, you can use WPForms to create membership registration forms, online RSVP forms, and other address book contact forms.

-Bloggers and publishers can use our WordPress post submission forms to accept guest posts, testimonials contact form to collect testimonials, and partnership agreement forms to grow their business.
+Bloggers and publishers can use our WordPress post submission forms to accept guest posts, testimonials, and partnership agreement forms to grow their businesses.

 = Payment Form, Donation Form, Booking Form, and More =